Jonathan-P1/Scenario2/README.md

 ![](/images/1.png)

-After knowing our five targets:
+We know have five targets:

 * 192.168.22.1
 * 192.168.22.20